Chitra-Dey/Weather_API_Project/Readme.md

-Project 3: Weather API Proxy
+Project: Weather API Proxy
-Stack: FastAPI or Django
+Stack: FastAPI
 Requirements:
 Build an API that fetches weather data from an external API (e.g., OpenWeatherMap).
 Cache responses (in-memory or Redis) for 5 minutes to reduce API calls. in cache TTL means Time to Live  here i take 300 sec
 Endpoints:
 GET /weather?city=London → returns current weather.

-Bonus: Store a history of user searches in DB.
+Store a history of user searches in DB.

-What it tests:
-API integration.
-Working with external services.
-Caching strategies.
-Data modeling for history/logging.

 (We will use httpx module in python to make the asynchronous API call.)